Medical Services

 What are the health requirements for filming in Japan?

-Japanese Industrial Safety and Health Act (AnEiHo) and prefectural film production safety requirements set specific requirements for on-set medical coverage.
-Productions involving stunts, special effects, large crews, and remote locations require qualified medical personnel.
-We ensure your production meets all Japanese compliance standards and help you determine the appropriate level of coverage.
+The Japanese Industrial Safety and Health Act (AnEiHo) and prefectural film safety rules set firm needs for on-set medical cover.
+Shoots with stunts, special effects, large crews, or remote sites need skilled medical staff.
+We keep your shoot within every Japanese standard.
+We also help you pick the right level of cover.

 Are vaccinations required for crew traveling to Japan?